Repflez/osu-card/README.md

 osu!card
 ========

-osu!card is my own [osu!api](https://github.com/peppy/osu-api/wiki) powered signature made in 6 hours out of boredom when the api went public.
+osu!card is my own [osu!api](https://github.com/peppy/osu-api/wiki) powered signature made in 6 hours out of boredom when the API went public.
 I'm releasing this as I'm working on the next version of the card.

 This signature makes use of [osu!APIlib](https://github.com/Repflez/osu-API-lib) for fetching and caching osu! data.
-Data is cached at osu!APIlib defaults.
+Data is cached at osu!APIlib defaults and will be refecthed if its cache file is deleted.
+Avatars are cached for 24 hours.

 Setting up
 ==========